Looking after your neighbor requires

 Affordable paid services, unrestricted volunteering.

-We are a rheumatologist and a professor of ULIS schools, both of whom face the isolation of the elderly and disabled on a daily basis.
+We both face the isolation of the elderly and disabled on a daily basis.
 We are also two girls and little girls who care about the well-being of older members of our family, and more generally of our society.

 We are witnessing today a growing desire to help others, at any age.
 This is why we are convinced that a multigenerational mutual help system will allow elderly and dependent people to continue living at home longer, at an affordable cost.